Executive Master of Business Administration

 The Stetson Executive MBA is a transformational experience that is life changing.
 The program teaches practical business acumen that can be applied immediately to the work place.
 It focuses on developing your leadership practice within both your personal and professional life to live fulfilled guided by your core values.

-Jennifer Small, EMBA '10, Corporate Vice President, The Grove Counseling Center Inc.
+Jennifer Small, EMBA '10, Corporate Vice President, The Grove Student Counseling Services Inc.

 Stetson University's EMBA program is a stand-out for those considering an EMBA that is fully accredited and academically rigorous for a multitude of reasons.
 The professors are all outstanding, talented, and committed.
 The wonderful support of the program staff, hassle-free class registration, books pre-ordered and hand-delivered, the great classroom setting, and the many other unique benefits all streamlined the logistical elements.
 Faculty and staff clearly go to great lengths to make their students' environment comfortable and well-equipped to focus on learning.
 While the program is demanding, the effective arrangement of the courses allows classmates to manage and maintain a full-time career.
 The EMBA's cohort class style also offers the ideal venue to create a foundation of lifetime colleagues and friends.
 I am confident in saying that we will all be able to leverage what we learned from the EMBA throughout our varied future paths and careers.